nemixu/portfolio/README.md

 This is my personal portfolio website which showcases some of the applications I have built.
 It also includes some information on myself and an updated version of my cv.

+## Todo

+- Streamline css(ensure responsiveness)
+- build api backend for project hub
+- Animate elements on dom on loading of page and per break points
+- build contact form for users to be able to interact with an actual form
+- transform front end with react components -> use django as backend (api)
+- stop taking so long.

 ## deployed link
 A deployed link to the website can be found [here](https://www.seagrave.dev/)